webdev-dave/reddit-museum/README.md

 - add zoom in/out buttons for image in fsMode (and make sure to allow default browser zoom to work - currently not working)
 - make localHostedVideo's and embeddedYoutubeVideo's stop playing automatically on scroll-away
 - add a collapse all button in the NavBarMenu
-- add search button (and map to enter button) to activate search, also show amount of search results on the top of the search results page
+- add search button (and map to enter button) to activate search, also show amount of search results on the top of page
 - make sure that every genre loads a minimum of X images (if first request < X than automatically request and load the next batch or results)
 - if specific subreddits are offline, create a system that automtically hides the paired gallery from the navBars
 - add a chromecast / cast to tv option